• About

 Community Council structures vary by hall, but most offer a range of officer and representative positions so residents can serve in ways that match their interests and strengths.
 Titles and responsibilities may differ slightly by community and are subject to university and Department of Residence Life guidelines.

-• President: Leads the council by facilitating meetings, helping set goals and priorities, and coordinating the work of other officers.
-The President typically serves as a primary student point of contact for hall staff, RHA, and other campus partners.
+• President: Leads the council by facilitating meetings, setting priorities, and coordinating officers.
+Serves as the primary student liaison with hall staff and RHA.

 For residents who wish to take their involvement further, Community Council service can be a starting point for broader leadership within RHA and beyond.